Arb-Stylus/create-stylus/README.md

 ## Quickstart

-To get started with Scaffold-Stark 2, follow the steps below:
+To get started with Scaffold-Stylus, follow the steps below:

 1. Install from NPM Registry and follow the CLI instructions.

 ```
-npx create-stark@latest
+npx create-stylus@latest
 ```

 2. Run a local network in the first terminal: